zicat/tributary/doc/user_guide_config_detail.md

 channel.c2.flushPeriodMills=1000
 ```

-We define two channels named c1, c2 with params.

 |  key              |  default       | valid value                  | describe                                             |
 |  ----             | ----           | ---                          | ---                                                  |
 | type              | file           | [file,memory]                | the implement type of the channel, only support file or memory |